swcarpentry/python-novice-gapminder/episodes/08-data-frames.md

 > 'sort']
 > ~~~
 > {: .python}
+>
-> The double underscore functions can be ignored, and the functions without double underscore are the ones you can possibly use.
+> The double underscore functions can be ignored, and the functions without double underscore are the ones you would normally be able to use.
 So, if you want to sort the list of potatoes, according to dir you should try,
 > ~~~
-potatoes.sort()
+> potatoes.sort()
 > ~~~
 > {: .python}
 >